 Proctortrack will require you to provide personal information (including some biometric data).
-The session will be recorded.
 By taking this course, you are consenting to the use of this software.
 More information about remote proctoring is available in the Online Proctoring Guidelines at the following link: